ai/size-limit/README.md

     ```

 6. If you don’t have a continuous integration service running, don’t forget
-   to add one — start with Github Actions.
+   to add one — start with GitHub Actions.

 </details>